-55.4.5.4.1 No more than four acres of Commercial Cannabis cultivation permits may be issued to a single Person within the County of Humboldt.
+55.4.5.4.1 No more than eight acres of Commercial Cannabis cultivation permits may be issued to a single Person within the County of Humboldt.
 For purposes of this limitation, any natural person who owns or controls any interest, directly or indirectly, in a firm, partnership, joint venture, association, cooperative, collective, corporation, limited liability company, estate, trust, business trust, receiver, syndicate, or any other group or combination acting as a unit, shall be collectively considered a single person with those entities.
+No more than ten (10) Persons shall be granted permits authorizing three (3) or more acres of cultivation pursuant to the provisions of 55.4.6.1.2(c).